 We’ve seen how paint can accentuate a space.
 Jackie of Finding Lovely took things up a notch in her son's room by pairing deep green paint (and board-and-batten trim) with a black-and-white patterned wallpaper.
 The result is a whimsical space that is simultaneously sophisticated and kid-friendly.

 Even if you don’t have or plan to add trim to your home, a half-wallpapered, half-painted wall would deliver a similarly fun impact.
 The combination would look particularly stunning in a small powder room or entryway.

 A Little Extra Color

-Anyone who enters this home in Lancashire, England will be greeted by a pink door and understated colorblocking.
-Paula of Home By Polly went with gray for her faux chair rail, which lines her entryway.
-To create contrast and add a little something extra, Paula painted a gold stripe about a half inch above the grey.
+Anyone who enters this home in Lancashire, England will be greeted by a pink door and understated color blocking.
+Paula of Home By Polly went with gray for the faux chair rail which lines her entryway.
+To create contrast and add a little something extra, Paula painted a gold stripe about a half-inch above the gray.
 From afar, the gold looks nearly like three-dimensional trim.
-We love how whimsical this accent wall looks when paired with the blush colored door.
+We love how whimsical this accent wall looks when paired with the blush-colored door.